Quantum Analytic Descent: Expanding the ansatz circuit

 We now expand the full ansatz circuit from Eq.~\eqref{fullansatz} into the above form assuming that all gates are generated by Pauli strings via Eq.~\eqref{single-gate}.
 We again fix $\underline{\theta}_0$ and express the continuous dependence on $\underline{\theta}$ around this reference point in parameter space as

 The above product can be expanded into a sum of $3^\nu$ terms, which is classically intractable.
 Nevertheless, in the following we aim to approximate this mapping via a polynomial number of \emph{important} summands and discard the remaining, less important terms.
 In particular, we introduce $\delta := \lVert \underline{\theta}\rVert_\infty$, which denotes the absolute largest entry in the parameter vector.
 We will now expand the above quantum circuit into a quadratic number of terms in $\nu$ which introduces an error $\mathcal{O}(\sin^3 \delta)$.
-We stress that this is not a simple Taylor expansion of the objective function, but a truncation of a finite, multivariate trigonometric series.

 We derive the explicit form of this approximate mapping in Appendix~\ref{fullansatz-section} as